romanha/elasticsearch-status-monitor/readme.md

 You can use fallback endpoints (`--fallbackEndpoints`) to avoid this scenario.
 This option allows passing a list of alternative endpoints which can be used for querying the cluster.

-The tool tries to connect to each endpoint and reports an ["Endpoints not reachable" problem](#problems) if one of them is not reachable.
+The tool also reports an ["Endpoints not reachable" problem](#problems) if one of the endpoints is not part of the cluster.
-It then proceeds to query the cluster on the first reachable endpoint.

 <a id="logging"></a>
 ### Logging